Swamy-s-Tech-Skills-Academy-AI-ML-Data/llm-engineering-learning/docs/weeks/Week5.md

 - [ ] Implement reasoning traces
 - [ ] Create multi-tool agents
 - [ ] Understand when to use ReAct vs other patterns
+- [ ] Implement ReAct agents with both OpenAI and Azure OpenAI

 ---